-Luxury 3-bedroom self-catering cottage on Corsewall Estate (Sleeps 6, 4 or 2)
+Luxury 3-bedroom self-catering cottage on Corsewall Estate (Sleeps 6)

 Forming the west wing of the 18th Century Corsewall House, Garden Cottage has wonderful sea views across Loch Ryan.